webpack/webpack.js.org/content/how-to/develop-using-vagrant.md

 By default the server will only be accessible from localhost.
 We'll be accessing it from our host PC, so we need to change `--host` to allow this.

-webpack-dev-server will include a script in your bundle that connects to a websocket to reload when a change in any of your files occurs.
+webpack-dev-server will include a script in your bundle that connects to a WebSocket to reload when a change in any of your files occurs.
-The `--public` flag makes sure the script knows where to look for the websocket.
+The `--public` flag makes sure the script knows where to look for the WebSocket.
 The server will use port `8080` by default, so we should also specify that here.

 `--watch-poll` makes sure that webpack can detect changes in your files.
 By default webpack listens to events triggered by the filesystem, but VirtualBox has many problems with this.

 The server should be accessible on `http://10.10.10.61:8080` now!
 If you make a change in `app.js`, it should live reload.

-## Advanced usage with nginx
+## Advanced Usage with nginx

 To mimick a more production-like environment, it is also possible to proxy the webpack-dev-server with nginx.